weizhou0/SAIGE-QTL-doc/docs/Installation_docker.md

 ## Overview

 Docker provides the **easiest and most reliable** installation method for SAIGE-QTL.
-It works identically on **Linux, macOS, and Windows** with zero setup required - no compilers, no dependency management, no configuration needed.
+It works identically on **Linux and macOS** with zero setup required - no compilers, no dependency management, no configuration needed.

 ## Why Docker?

 **✅ Advantages:**
 - **Zero setup** - runs directly, no installation required
-- **Works on any system** with Docker (Linux/macOS/Windows)
+- **Works on any system** with Docker (Linux/macOS)
 - **Completely isolated** environment - no dependency conflicts
 - **Consistent behavior** across all platforms
 - **Includes all tools** and test data